NativeScript/plugins/packages/biometrics/README.md

     	.catch((err) => this.set('status', `Biometric ID NOT OK: " + ${JSON.stringify(err)}`));
 ```

-### Fallback to Pin
+#### Fallback to Pin

-To allow the user authentification to fallback on lock screen credentials, set `pinFallback` to `true`.
+To allow biometrics authentification to fallback on lock screen credentials, set `pinFallback` to `true`.
 This also disables cryptography.

 ```typescript
 biometricAuth